MultiTechSystems/multitechsystems.github.io/index.md

 [Multicast Protocol](multicast) Protocol for creating multicast sessions between a LoRaWAN network and multiple end-devices.

-[Fragement Data Transfer Protocol](fragmentation) Protocol for efficient transmission of files to end-devices used for firmware updates.
+[Fragmented Data Transfer Protocol](fragmentation) Protocol for efficient transmission of files to end-devices used for firmware updates.